 ARC Magazine is a non-profit print and online publication and social platform launched in 2011.
 It seeks to fill a certain void by offering a critical space for contemporary artists to present their work while fostering and developing critical dialogues and opportunities for crucial points of exchange.
 ARC is an online and social space of interaction with a developed methodology of sharing information about contemporary practices, exhibitions, partnerships, and opportunities occurring in the Caribbean region and throughout its diasporas.
 ARC’s mission is to build awareness by fostering exchanges and opportunities that expand creative culture, within the visual arts industry across the wider Caribbean and its diasporas.

 ARC is dedicated to showcasing artwork that encapsulates a pan-Caribbean focus while highlighting the lack of boundaries that now exist in the midst of the Internet and post information age.
 We are interested in promoting and underlining the current regional focus on sustainability for creative industries while engaging with a specified target audience, mostly comprised of emerging artists from the developing states.
 We work closely and collaboratively with contributors and artists from the inception of a project to ensure that the highlighted conversations and projects are seen in the most considerate light.
 Our editorial philosophies and practice take into consideration the dynamic of a collective enterprise, a place for experimentation, interrogation and cultivating and nurturing the spirit of criticality and action.

 ARC is an important developing brand that brings together the visual discourses that are occurring on a daily basis in the Caribbean.
 New technologies are changing the material production and diffusion of images and what we are interested in at ARC is the fact that we are all now plugged in and interacting with an oversaturated image and information field.
-By opening this field of discourse we are hoping to expand the context of creative productions while motivating the younger generation in ways previously unrecognized and untapped.
+By opening this field of discourse we hope to expand the context of creative productions and motivate the younger generation in ways previously unrecognized and untapped.